Cover letter

 sales associate cover letter template

-Another simple way to get creative with your cover letter is by making your main content center-aligned.
-Create a cover letter that stands out from the rest by using color, alignment, columns and several other ideas.
+Another easy way to get creative with your cover letter is by making your main content center-aligned.
+Create a cover letter that stands out from the rest by using color, alignment, columns and several other cover letter design ideas.

 Now that we’ve showcased our available cover letter templates, it’s time to get started customizing and writing your cover letter!